MultiStream YOLOv8S Object Detection#

 Note

-In the above code, method preprocess is used as pre-processing step.
+In the above code, method preprocess is used as a pre-processing step.
 This method can be found as a part of the full code file.

-bool incallback_getframe(vector<const MX::Types::FeatureMap<float>*> dst, int streamLabel) {
+bool incallback_getframe(std::vector<const MX::Types::FeatureMap*> dst, int streamLabel) {

 if (runflag.load()) {